 A Mirror Can Put Our Feathered Friends Into A Tizzy … Or Worse 🙁

 Keep wildlife in mind when installing a garden mirror.
 Some birds will batter themselves to death against a mirror.
 They also might fly into it because they don’t realize it’s a barrier, or they might attack the “other bird” that is intruding on their territory.
-Depending on the location and placement of the mirror, this can be a problem and you should be aware of and watch out for it.
+Depending on the location and placement of the mirror, this can be a problem and you should be aware of it and watch out for it.
 Here is a helpful video that talks about research being done to help create building materials that kill less birds.
 The key appears to be adding lines that are no more than 2 inches horizontally or 4 inches vertically.
 Keep an eye out for bird friendly glass and mirrors in the market and in the interim, consider adding a suspended mesh in front of the mirror to prevent accidents.

 If you’re concerned about wildlife, the safest way to incorporate mirrors into the garden is to add still water.
 A pond is also a horizontal mirror that serves wildlife of all sorts.